Moctezuma II: Descendants in Mexico and the Spanish nobility

 The grandson of Moctezuma II, Pedro's son, Ihuitemotzin, baptized as Diego Luis de Moctezuma, was brought to Spain by King Philip II.
 There he married Francisca de la Cueva de Valenzuela.
 In 1627, their son Pedro Tesifón de Moctezuma was given the title Count of Moctezuma (later altered to Moctezuma de Tultengo) and thus became part of the Spanish nobility.
 In 1766, the holder of the title became a Grandee of Spain.
 In 1865 (coincidentally during the Second Mexican Empire), the title, which was held by Antonio María Moctezuma-Marcilla de Teruel y Navarro, 14th Count of Moctezuma de Tultengo, was elevated to that of a duke, thus becoming Duke of Moctezuma, with de Tultengo again added in 1992 by Juan Carlos I.

 Descendants of Pedro Tesifón de Moctezuma included (through an illegitimate child of his son Diego Luis) General Jerónimo Girón-Moctezuma, 3rd Marquis de las Amarillas (1741–1819), a ninth-generation descendant of Moctezuma II, who was commander of the Spanish forces at the Battle of Fort Charlotte, and his grandson, Francisco Javier Girón y Ezpeleta, 2nd Duke of Ahumada and 5th Marquess of the Amarillas who was the founder of the Guardia Civil in Spain.
 Other holders of Spanish noble titles that descend from the Aztec emperor include Dukes of Atrisco.
 Researchers believe an additional line of descent exists in Mexico through Ana Francisca de Gabadi y Moctezuma, the wife of Basque nobleman, and early colonist and settler in Mexico, Don Lope Ruiz de Esparza.
-This Ana Francisca de Gabadi y Moctezuma was the daughter of Martín Navarro and doña Petronila de Moctezuma, believed by some experts to be a direct lineal descendant of Moctezuma II (documental evidence has not been found yet to support this).
+This Ana Francisca de Gabadi y Moctezuma was the daughter of Martín Navarro and doña Petronila de Moctezuma, believed by some experts to be a direct lineal descendant of Moctezuma II.

 Notable descendants from this line include Mexican politicians and philanthropists, Secretary Gerardo Ruiz de Esparza and Luis Rubén (né Valadez Bourbon) of the influential Macias-Valadez in the state of Jalisco, Mexico.
 According to family historian Blanca Barragan Moctezuma, there are between 600 and 700 living descendants of Emperor Moctezuma in Mexico and 350 living in Spain as of 2020.
 Another notable descendant is Estaban Moctezuma, who served as Secretary of Public Education of the Government of Mexico.
+Another of his descendants, Ituriel Moctezuma, tried to become a candidate to President of Mexico during the 2024 elections, without success.